tao-l/CS262_chatroom/README.md

 ```
 You can start multiple clients.
 You can of course also start clients on the server's machine.

 Then, just play!

+(To end the server or the client, press `control + c`.)

 ## gRPC
 The above demonstration is for the socket implementation (which involves python programs `server.py`, `client.py`, `serverFunction.py`, `clientFunction.py`, `protocol.py`).
 To test the gRPC implementation, just cd into the gRPC folder
 ```console
 $ cd gRPC
 ```
 and run the server and the client as before!